SHI-Labs/GFR-DSOD/README.md

 In this repository, we are planning to release a pytorch version of [DSOD](https://arxiv.org/abs/1708.01241) and [GRP-DSOD](https://arxiv.org/abs/1712.00886) - stay tuned!

 **We also see some very promising results on the PASCAL VOC Comp3 [Leaderboard](http://host.robots.ox.ac.uk:8080/leaderboard/displaylb.php?challengeid=11&compid=3), like https://github.com/kuangliu/torchcv.
 Unfortunately, they used the ImageNet pre-trained models as the initialized parameters (https://github.com/kuangliu/torchcv/issues/11).
-Please note that the Comp3 Challenge only allows to use the VOC12 dataset for training your models.
+Please note that the Comp3 Challenge only allows to use the VOC12 dataset for training (without the pre-trained models).
 Please check your training process carefully.**

 If you find this helps your research, please cite: